IDL's primary use is in the analysis and display of scientific data through its programming, plotting, and image display facilities.

 idl -e "idl_hello" which allows IDL to execute your procedure via the command line.
 We set

 -c 272 to give IDL the ability to take advantage of multithreading which is availible in some libraries.
-For more information about multithreading in IDL see here.
+For more information about multithreading in IDL see this IDL help article.

 Availability at NERSC¶